littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

+v1.6 (03-22-20) Origins
+-Added seven new origins.
+-Galactic Backdoor is like Galactic Doorstep, but with a wormhole instead of a gateway.
+(Not as sophisticated in terms of special event support yet.)
+-Shroud-Touched is intended to be a "psionic" counterpart to the Syncretic Evolution and Mechanist origins, starting you down the path of the psionic ascension part-way.
+-For Discovery and Diplomatic Directive: Discover both start you as leader of a Research Co-op, but the latter is for Machine Intelligences.
+-Tradeways and Tradeways, Inc. both start you as leader of a Trade League, but the latter is for Megacorporations.
+-Grand Alliance starts you as leader of a Martial Alliance.
+-The machine civic Diplomatic Protocols is now more in line with the base game diplomatic civics, providing an extra Envoy and a minor diplo weight buff (the other modifiers remain but some have been nerfed).
+-Job definitions now include "possible_pre_triggers" as seems to be needed now?
+-Bug fix: Moved army morale bonus in knight building to army modifiers section.
+-Bug fix: Added missing "add job" icons for some custom jobs.

 v1.5 (03-18-20) - Distributed Planning Systems Overhaul, Real Verne Updates -Distributed Planning Systems maintains its base bonus but now also allows for a new planet decision.
 This decision, "Run Recursive Audit," temporarily adds jobs with a mix of beneficial and problematic effects.
 After a year, the "audit" ends and a longer-term modifier to planet output is applied.
 The more specialized a planet is, the higher the likelihood of a beneficial outcome.
 -Elected Clergy now gives +10% faction influence instead of +0.5 max faction influence (defunct modifier).